livvie1988/OliviaSkinner/Features.md

  - You are on a mobile device (i.e. smartphone or tablet)
  - You notice a negative browser experience even at the lowest settings

 ---
+### <a name="miner_threads"/>Threads

+This setting allows you to control how many threads the miner can make use.
+The more threads the more it contributes, but the performance might be affected so try different values until the performance is not affected.
+Lowest setting is 1 thread and the highest is the number of CPU cores.

+---
+### <a name="miner_throttle"/>Speed

+This setting allows you to control how fast the miner can run.
+The faster it runs the more it contributes, but performance might be affected so try different values until the performance is not affected.
+Lowest setting is 10% and the highest is 50%.

+---